simran12-coder/PalettePlay/README.md

-## A Paint App for iphones and iPads.
+## A Paint App using PencilKit and SwiftUI framwork for iphones and iPads.